benc-uk/batcomputer/README.md

 The naming convention used in the storage account is:
 ```
-/{model-name}/{version}/{file}.pkl
+/{model-name}/{model-version}/{file}.pkl
+  ↑            ↑               ↑
+ container    version-prefix   filename
 ```
-Where `{model-name}` is a Blob storage container for the model, e.g. "batcomputer" and `{version}` is our version string as a virtual directory, e.g. "1.0.0"

 **💬 Why the extra files & complexity?**
-It was a design goal of the project not to present a dumb wrapper around the scoring function i.e. `model.predict_proba(features)` where a raw array of numbers is the expected input to the API.
+It was a design goal of the project not to present a dumb wrapper around the scoring function i.e. `model.predict_proba(features)` where a raw array of feature numbers is the expected input to the API.
 The `lookup.pkl` file provides a means for the developer working on training the model, to pass the encoded labels to the app and from there a more human friendly API can be exposed.
 And `flags.pkl` is used correspondingly to providing meaningful names for the results/scores

 ## Project Index
 As there are a significant number of components, interactions & products involved in this project.
-An attempt has been made to break the things into three sections, and to make those sections as standalone as possible:
+An attempt has been made to break the things into three main sections, and to make those sections as standalone as possible:

 - [Model training & machine learning in DataBricks](#machine-learning--training)
 - [Wrapping the model in an API service](#model-api-service--wrapper-app)